-The Scheme has adopted all mandatory standards and amendments for the financial year beginning 1 January 2022.
-Adoption of these standards and amendments has not had any material effect on the financial position or performance of the Scheme.
+The Scheme has adopted all mandatory standards and amendments for the financial year beginning 1 July 2023.
+Adoption of these standards and amendments has not had any material effect on the financial statements of the Scheme.

 Australian Accounting Standards issued but not yet effective